 Let the Part Play You: A Practical Approach to the Actor's Creative Process by Anita Jesse (4 Rev Sub edition).
 ISBN-10: 0963965522

 Most of your reading for this course will come from the above required text.
-There may also be documents on MyLeoOnline as stated in the Course Outline.
+You may also be required access additional materials on D2L.
+These will be listed in the Course Schedule

 Required Viewing